TedDPig123/Timeline/README.md

 It then came to life as a four-person team project for my college web development class, where we built a prototype with mock data.
 Since then I've taken it over as the sole developer and turned it into a full-stack, deployed product: real authentication, real database, real media storage, real users.
 Every part of the pipeline (frontend, backend, deployment, schema, infrastructure) has been touched by my hands at this point.

-Below is what currently exists, what's in the works, and how to run it locally if you want to poke around.
+Below is what currently exists, and what's in the works.

 ---